Chreno972/Obsession/README.md

 Some features may not work on this version.

 Finally, this version is just a functionnal prototype.
 That's why that web application is so ugly.
-The next version will be made with React and will be really better than this one for sure.
+The next version will be made with React and Python (for AI algorithms).
+It will be better than this one for sure.